Skip to Content

 Who Is Eligible for Immunotherapy?

-The Opdivo + Yervoy combo is the only FDA-approved immunotherapy for mesothelioma.
+There are two FDA-approved immunotherapy treatments for mesothelioma.
 In general, mesothelioma patients who do not qualify for surgery may be eligible.
-This means many patients may qualify for this form of immunotherapy.
+This means many patients may qualify for these forms of immunotherapy.
 But eligibility can also depend on other factors.

 Interested patients should discuss immunotherapy with a qualified specialist.
 Experienced mesothelioma doctors can discuss eligibility and help patients weigh the benefits and risks.